-New tour of Special Schools for Autumn 2017.
-Please get in touch if you’d like more info.
-We’re delighted to announce our acclaimed with storytelling performance devised in partnership with The Horniman Museum and Gardens, the National Maritime Museum, The Cutty Sark and South London special schools is now available for booking.
-This exciting project was funded by the Arts Council.
+Our acclaimed storytelling performance devised in partnership with The Horniman Museum and Gardens, the National Maritime Museum and The Cutty Sark is now available for booking directly by special schools.
+This project was funded by the Arts Council.

 The project was devised in collaboration the 3 museums and local special schools, with contributions from a music therapist and a digital artist.

 We developed a story with the children about a 19th Century apprentice who gets a job on board a Tea Clipper and leaves his family and friends to see the world.
 On route he experiences hardships, learns sea shanties, meets new friends in different countries and receives a precious gift to take home.